rune/rune/docs/docs/playtesting/best-practices.md

 ### Gameplay Should not be Affected by Screen Size {#gameplay-should-not-be-affected-by-screen-size}

 Your game should ideally scale from small narrow phones with resolutions like 280×653 to wide tablets with resolutions like 1280×800.
 The gameplay area can be even less on small phones, e.g. only 450 pixels high.
 Gameplay should not be affected by aspect ratio or resolution.
 Make sure your game scales to cover the entire screen to provide the best experience.

-### Support Spectators {#support-spectators}

-Players on Dusk can spectate your game 👀 This can happen in many ways, e.g. if someone joins after the room has hit your game's `maxPlayers` or if someone joins after your game has called `Dusk.gameOver()`.
-You can identify spectators by having `yourPlayerId` as undefined (see [Player Info](../how-it-works/player-info.md)).
-Spectators should see all gameplay, but not have any UI for performing actions.

 ### Polish Your Dusk Profile {#polish-your-dusk-profile}